SPRING 2017 courses & programs

 This training is part of the wildland and prescribed fire qualifications system used by all federal agencies and many state and privatre wildland and prescribed fire management agencies.

 Hands-on training in guiding strokes and commands, river safety and etiquette, knot tying, river anatomy, team-building and outdoor leadership.

-Three units of academic credit (REC 480) is available through HSU College of eLearning & Extended Education.
+Three units of academic credit (REC 480) is available through HSU College of Extended Education & Global Engagement.

 For information about fees, and to register, contact Redwoods & Rivers: (800) 429-0090 or e-mail